ignc-research/arena-rosnav/README.md

 # nav_in_flatland

 # What is this repository for?
 Train DRL agents on ROS compatible simulations for autonomous navigation in highly dynamic environments.
-Flatland-DRL integration is based on Ronja Gueldenring's repo: drl_local_planner_ros_stable_baselines.
+Test state of the art local and global planners in ROS environments both in simulation and on real hardware.
 Following features are included:

 * Setup to train a local planner with reinforcement learning approaches from [stable baselines](https://github.com/hill-a/stable-baselines)